More valuable than silver or gold in a real crisis...

 So here's the deal: I'm trying to get the word out before any type of event or crisis takes place.
 The reason is simple.
 When something finally does happen, and it becomes apparent to the general public … there’s generally a run on all kinds of food related products ... especially survival seeds!

 In the meantime, I've decided to sell the Survival Seed Bank™ at a discounted price to our customers who use this website to order.
 Remember... we’ve sold thousands to survival gardeners at $297.00.
 And the actual value of the heirloom seeds is closer to $600.00 if you bought them individually in $5.00 packets.

-But for existing customers … as long as you buy online from this site, I will send you everything for just...
+For as long as we have time … and as long as you buy online from this site, I will send you everything for just...